ryu1k/mokasenes/README.md

 # mokasenes
-Hand made IoT system on Moka City.
+A handmade IoT system in Moka City.

 # System Overview